-In a recent Supreme Court case decision, according to Article 13 of the personal status law, court of cassation applied foreign law in a divorce matter.
-As per Article 13, either party has a right to request to the court to apply foreign law (ie place where marriage was contracted) in their divorce matter.
-As per Article 16, all substantive matters relating to guardianship, trusteeship and maintenance or other systems laid down for the protection of persons requiring to be protected.
-In a landmark case, supreme court accepted un-attested legal translation of the Hindu Marriage Act at the request of one party prior to deciding on the matter.
+In a recent Supreme Court case decision, according to Article 13 of the personal status law, the court of cassation applied foreign law in a divorce matter.
+As per Article 13, either party has a right to request the court to apply foreign law (i.e., the place where marriage was contracted) in their divorce matter.
+As per Article 16, all substantive matters relating to guardianship, trusteeship and maintenance or other systems laid down for the protection of persons required to be protected.
+In a landmark case, the Supreme Court accepted an unattested legal translation of the Hindu Marriage Act at the request of one party before deciding on the matter.

-In practice, recent trend has always shown that application of foreign laws, particularly in family matters is an uphill task.
+In practice, recent trends have always shown that the application of foreign laws, particularly in family matters, is an uphill task.
 Generally, foreign laws are extremely applied successfully.
-As per Article 27 of the Civil Procedure laws, foreign laws may not be applied if they are contrary to Public order, morals or Islamic Sharia.
+As per Article 27 of the Civil Procedure laws, foreign laws may not be applied if they are contrary to public order, morals or Islamic Sharia.

-The sources of Hindu Marriage act are the Vedas and they state that one a couple is tied in this holy institute of marriage, they can't separate.
-However in the act, there is a decree for divorce in its section 13.
-In here the grounds for divorce vary from adultery to cruelty and even renouncement from the world by entering into a religious order is one of them.
+The sources of the Hindu Marriage Act are the Vedas and which state that once a couple is tied in this holy institution of marriage, they can't separate.
+However, in the act, there is a decree for divorce in section 13.
+Here the grounds for divorce vary from adultery to cruelty and even renouncement from the world by entering into a religious order is one of them.

-Under the Hindu Marriage act,1955 as enacted originally, though cruelty was one of the grounds for obtaining judicial separation, yet it was not a ground for obtaining divorce.
+Under the Hindu Marriage Act, 1955 as enacted originally, though cruelty was one of the grounds for obtaining a judicial separation, it was not a ground for obtaining a divorce.
 After its amendment, cruelty was made a ground for both divorce and judicial separation.

-In the clause 13(1)(a) of Hindu marriage act, only cruelty is mentioned and not specified whether it is mental or physical cruelty.
-The courts have interpreted it in a broader prospective and said that it includes both physical and mental and we are dealing with the latter here.
+In clause 13(1)(a) of the Hindu Marriage Act, only cruelty is mentioned and not specified whether it is mental or physical cruelty.
+The courts have interpreted it from a broader perspective and said that it includes both physical and mental and we are dealing with the latter here.

 Annulment is a legal procedure for declaring a marriage null and void.
-With the exception of bigamy and not meeting the minimum age requirement for marriage, it is rarely granted.
+Except for bigamy and not meeting the minimum age requirement for marriage, it is rarely granted.
 A marriage can be declared null and void if certain legal requirements were not met at the time of the marriage.
 If these legal requirements were not met then the marriage is considered to have never existed in the eyes of the law.
 This process is called annulment.
 It is very different from divorce in that while a divorce dissolves a marriage that has existed, a marriage that is annulled never existed at all.
-Thus unlike divorce, it is retroactive: an annulled marriage is considered never to have existed.
+Thus, unlike divorce, it is retroactive: an annulled marriage is considered never to have existed.

-It is important to note that annulment can lead to breach of criminal law in UAE; therefore it is unlikely that UAE court will follow the same interpretation as Indian courts.
+It is important to note that annulment can lead to a breach of criminal law in the UAE; therefore, it is unlikely that UAE courts will follow the same interpretation as Indian courts.

 Nullity of marriage and divorce- Void marriages - Any marriage solemnized after the commencement of this Act shall be null and void and may, on a petition presented by either party thereto, against the other party be so declared by a decree of nullity if it contravenes any one of the conditions specified in clauses (i), (iv) and (v), Section 5 mentioned above.

 Inter-family Marriage.
-A marriage between an ancestor and a descendant, or between a brother and a sister, whether the relationship is by the half or the whole blood or by adoption.
+A marriage between an ancestor and a descendant, or between a brother and a sister, whether the relationship is by half or whole blood or by adoption.

 Marriage between Close Relatives.
 A marriage between an uncle and a niece, between an aunt and a nephew, or between first cousins, whether the relationship is by the half or the whole blood, except as to marriages permitted by the established customs.